 Do I need a VAT number?

 You need a VAT number if your sales surpass the tax registration threshold in a specific country.
+When you pass a threshold, you are legally obligated to register for taxes and obtain a registration number.
 Threshold amounts vary depending on what types of products you’re selling.

 Because of registration thresholds, monitoring your sales in each country is a necessary part of tax compliance.
 This can be a painfully manual and time-consuming element of running an online business.

 Quaderno helps you stay on top of thresholds and new tax registrations.
 The app tracks your sales in every country and knows when you will hit a registration threshold.
 If your business needs to register for VAT in a new place, you’ll get a notification right away!